Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 This can happen because after generating a request token, the UI moves into a pending state until that token is resolved.
 How long does it take for a token to be resolved?
 Well, if the app is online, it probably won't take but a few seconds.
 But if the app is offline, then it could take minutes, hours, or days - however long it takes for the user to move to an area in which the app can reestablish connectivity.

 This is particularly troublesome if the user needs to perform a series of _dependent_ actions while they are offline.
-To make this concrete, consider the following scenario:
+To make this problem concrete, consider the following scenario:

 1. The app is offline.
 2. The user takes an action to create some kind of record.